becgoss/rg-gatsby/pages/articles/2017-02-01-rapha-filters/index.md

 <div class="f4 measure-wide center">
 <h2 class="orange fw6">Outcome:</h2>
-<blockquote class="f2 measure-narrow center lh-title i mid-gray bl bw2 pl4 border-box b--orange">“Implementation of the Sale Filter saw engagment reach 60%”<cite class="f6 db mt3 fs-normal orange">Rapha Google Analytics, August 2016</cite></blockquote>
+<blockquote class="f2 measure-narrow center lh-title i mid-gray bl bw2 pl4 border-box b--orange">“Implementation of the Sale Filter saw engagement reach 60%”<cite class="f6 db mt3 fs-normal orange">Rapha Google Analytics, August 2016</cite></blockquote>
 After implementation, in an average month the sessions that included filter interaction had increased to 5%, this reached 60% during the sale period when using the sale - size only filter.
 We delivered a much improved filtering module that will be flexible enough to grow with the company and enable new facets to be added as and when the data is available.
 The user can see the number of results returned as they go through the filters, if no results are available they will not be able to proceed to apply the filter but, be prompted to change their selection.
 Once the filter has been applied, the results load without the whole page refreshing, a faster more streamlined experience for filtering products.
 </div>